IgniteUI/igniteui-docfx/kr/components/hierarchicalgrid/hierarchical_grid.md

 > `igxHierarchicalGrid` uses `igxForOf` directive internally hence all `igxForOf` limitations are valid for `igxHierarchicalGrid`.
 For more details see [igxForOf Known Issues](../for_of.html#known-limitations) section.

 ### Styling
-The igxHierarchicalGrid can be stylized through the [Ignite UI for Angular Theme Library](../themes/component-themes.md).
-The grid's [theme]({environment:sassApiUrl}/index.html#function-igx-grid-theme) exposes a wide variety of properties, which allow the customization of many of the aspects of the grid.
+The igxHierarchicalGrid allows styling through the [Ignite UI for Angular Theme Library](../themes/component-themes.md).
+The grid's [theme]({environment:sassApiUrl}/index.html#function-igx-grid-theme) exposes a wide variety of properties, which allow the customization of all the features of the grid.

+In the below steps, we are going through the steps of customizing the igxHierarchicalGrid styling.

 #### Importing global theme
-To begin the styling of the predefined hierarchical grid layout, one needs to import the `index` file, where all styling functions and mixins are located.
+To begin the customization of the hierarchical grid, you need to import the `index` file, where all styling functions and mixins are located.

 ```scss
 @import '~igniteui-angular/lib/core/styles/themes/index'
 ```

 #### Defining custom theme
-One can easily create a new theme, that extends the [`igx-grid-theme`]({environment:sassApiUrl}/index.html#function-igx-grid-theme) and accepts the parameters, required to customize the hierarchical grid as desired.
+Next, create a new theme, that extends the [`igx-grid-theme`]({environment:sassApiUrl}/index.html#function-igx-grid-theme) and accepts the parameters, required to customize the hierarchical grid as desired.

+ >[!NOTE]
+ >There is no specific `sass` hierarchical grid function.

 ```scss